-Ten years ago, the school created a service project that we call HATS FOR THE HOMELESS.
+Sixteen years ago, the school created a service project that we call HATS FOR THE

-Each December, students can make a difference, in the community, by using their sewing
+HOMELESS.
+Each December, students can make a difference, in the community, by using

-Polar fleece hats and scarf sets are sewn and then given to Mission Solano for distribution
+Polar fleece hats and scarf sets are sewn and then given to homeless shelters for

 |An article by Amy Maginnis-Honey, of the Daily

 link below to see the whole article (in Adobe PDF

 |Boys fit in seamlessly at sewing class LIVING, D1

 |At last, we're Done!!!

 (notice the extreme joy in our faces -

 or is it extreme relief?)